Skip to main content

 • Earth & Planetary Science (EPS 220 or EPS 237 but not both)

 3. Each student is expected to complete for credit one 200-level course outside the department.
-Known as the practical elective, this course should pertain to a student’s research field of interest or assist the student in furthering research skills in such areas as data analysis, engineering, geology, chemistry, or biology.
+Known as the practical elective, this course should pertain to a student’s research field of interest or assist the student in furthering research skills in such areas as data analysis, engineering, geology, chemistry, or biology (writing courses will not count).
 Any one of the non-astronomy courses listed as electives in category 2 above can be used as the practical elective, but taking one course cannot be used to meet two requirements.
-Your advisor must approve your choice of the practical elective.
+The DGS must approve your choice of the practical elective.

 4. The Graduate School requires 32 units of "residency" for the PhD degree.
 Students are allowed four units of Astronomy 300 to make up this total.

-In October of the fall term, the Shu Exam oral assessment will be conducted with each first-year student individually.
+In October of the fall term, the astrophysics oral assessment will be conducted with each first-year student individually.
 This focuses on the basic concepts and core knowledge of astronomy and astrophysics as covered by the undergraduate text An Introduction to Astrophysics by Bradley W. Carroll and Dale A. Ostlie.
-Early in the fall term, an online inventory will be sent out in which students can rank their knowledge on just over 100 questions.
+Early in the fall term, the students will be provided with a list of 100 questions from which the assessment questions will be drawn.
 This then serves as a guide for your personal or group study.
-After the exam, the examiners will make specific remedial recommendations for each student to address particular areas of concern.
+After the exam, if needed, the DGS will make specific remedial recommendations for each student to address particular areas of concern.

 Research Project